ColinKennedy/rez_developer_packages/rez_sphinx/documentation/user_documentation.rst

 User Documentation
 ##################

-TODO : Visit this tutorial once rez_docbot exists.
-And possibly update it with remote information.

 :ref:`rez_sphinx` is the bridge between `Rez`_ and `Sphinx`_.
 It takes all of the `Sphinx`_'s great documentation-generation features and tightly integrates it with `Rez`'s excellent environment management system.
 As a result, you get